 Veerle Spronck (V.G.A.J.)

-Veerle has obtained a BA in Art History (Vrije Universiteit Amsterdam) and graduated cum laude from the Research MSc Cultures of Arts, Science and Technology (Maastricht University, with a research-internship at McGill) on an ethnographic study of artistic research practices in the Netherlands and Flanders.
+Veerle has obtained a BA in Art History (Vrije Universiteit Amsterdam) and graduated cum laude from the Research MSc Cultures of Arts, Science and Technology (Maastricht University).
+Her thesis, which was an ethnographic study of artistic research practices in the Netherlands and Flanders, was awarded the LKCA Max van der Kamp thesis prize (in cultural education and participation) in 2017.
 During and after her studies, she worked as managing assistant for the Maastricht Centre for Arts and Culture, Conservation and Heritage (MACCH) and as researcher at the Research Centre for Arts, Autonomy and the Public Sphere, Hogeschool Zuyd.

 - Cultural participation and education